 Depart this evening on an overnight flight to Santiago.

-You’ll learn from experts how to identify penguins and get photo tips from a National Geographic photographer while watching those same penguins.
-Back aboard, your Undersea Specialist may present video from that day’s dive — rare images taken up to 1,000 feet below the surface using the ROV.
-Your expert staff will craft an expedition where you will learn more, see more and experience more.
-(B,L,D)
+Back aboard, the undersea specialist may present video from that day’s dive or show rare images taken up to 1,000 feet below the surface using the ship's ROV.
+Expert staff will craft an expedition where you will learn, see, and experience more.

 Lindblad-National Geographic Certified Photo Instructor:

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

 Optional Pre-Trip Extension: Santiago City, Wine & Culinary Highlights

 Take advantage of your proximity to Santiago to discover the culture, cuisine, and superb wine of this corner of the city and the surrounding wine country.
 From $1,990 per person.
 (2 Days)

 Optional Post-Trip Extension: Easter Island